cvxpy/cvxpy/doc/source/install/index.rst

 Install with Cbc (Clp, Cgl) support
 -----------------------------------
-CVXPY supports the `Cbc <https://projects.coin-or.org/Cbc>`_ solver (which includes Clp and Cgl) with the help of `cylp <https://github.com/coin-or/CyLP>`_.
+CVXPY supports the `Cbc <https://github.com/coin-or/Cbc>`_ solver (which includes Clp and Cgl) with the help of `cylp <https://github.com/coin-or/CyLP>`_.
-Simply install cylp (you will need the Cbc sources which includes `Cgl <https://projects.coin-or.org/Cbc>`_) such you can import this library in Python.
+Simply install cylp and the corresponding prerequisites according to the `instructions <https://github.com/coin-or/CyLP#cylp>`_, such you can import this library in Python.
-See the `cylp documentation <https://github.com/coin-or/CyLP>`_ for installation instructions.

 Install with CPLEX support
 --------------------------